 If it looks like "Fritos Chili with Melted Cheese," that's because it is.
 I did not need the ash tray, but yes, there are some bars where smoking is somehow legal.

 There is free, no-cover-charge music at ten or twenty bars or music halls downtown... drop in and enjoy it all.
 (Some eves around 9 PM some places start charging $5.)
-This barmaid had perfected a vast choreography of impressive whiskey-bottle-tossing tricksto accompany the band, but I decided this isn't how I want my daughter to impress people.
-There's lots of country music, but also lots of rock, good cover bands everywhere, a rockin' dueling piano bar, and lots of reminders about how many, many talented musicians duel to earn a living!
+This barmaid had perfected a vast choreography of impressive whiskey-bottle-tossing tricks

 I went into a karaoke bar for the first time in my life, because I couldn't believe what a powerful voice I heard blasting onto the sidewalk.
 There I saw a young diva, strutting the bar,

-belting out the rock tunes with as much heat and heartand talent as anyone on your iPod!
+belting out the rock tunes with as much heat and heart

 I was lucky to buy an extra ticket from the Fun Family From Fresno (CA) who had bought Ma